Immigration updates

 A Post-Graduation Work Permit (PGWP) is an open work permit, allowing the holder to work for any employer in Canada.

-In order to be eligible for a PGWP you should meet the following conditions:
+In order to be eligible for a PGWP you should meet the following general requirements:

 Applying

-• You must apply for a PGWP within 180 days of receiving written confirmation from the University of Saskatchewan indicating that you have met the requirements for completion of your academic program.
-The date of your graduation ceremony is not relevant, do not wait until the graduation ceremony to apply for the PGWP.
+You must apply for a PGWP within 180 days of receiving written confirmation from USask indicating that you have met the requirements for completion of your academic program.
+The date of your graduation ceremony is not relevant.
+Do not wait until the graduation ceremony to apply for the PGWP.

 Working after completing academic requirements for program of study, but prior to receiving written confirmation of program completion